Let’s Talk 800-528-4058

 While the former option makes the most sense for large-scale widget production, the latter strategy is ideal for completing small-batch projects.
 All parts for one project stay together, reducing the likelihood of errors, lost pieces, or misidentification.

-Considering strategies like these optimizes your production processes across multiple fronts, from parts identification to material waste reduction.
+Considering strategies like these optimizes your production processes across multiple fronts, from part identification to material waste reduction.
 The result is improved management of parts inventories, lower costs – and happier customers.

 Questions about the article?
 Let us help!